vyos/vyos-documentation/docs/appendix/examples/ha.rst

    set high-availability vrrp group int vrid '201'

-Public network
+Public Network
 --------------

 This has a floating IP address of 203.0.113.1/24, using virtual router ID 113.
 The virtual router ID is just a random number between 1 and 254, and can be set to whatever you want.
 Best practices suggest you try to keep them unique enterprise-wide.

 **router1**